-Community College of Philadelphia, in the event of a natural, technological, or human-caused emergency or incident that affects the college, we must be prepared to implement plans and procedures to protect lives and property.
+Community College of Philadelphia, in the event of a natural, technological, or human- caused emergency or incident that affects the college, we must be prepared to implement plans and procedures to protect lives and property.
 While each campus emergency or incident will be unique in its circumstances, this comprehensive plan will generally support the management of emergencies and incidents.

 This plan is promulgated as the Community College of Philadelphia's Emergency Operations Plan.
 This plan is designed to comply with all applicable policies, regulations, and contemporary standards related to emergency management within the college, the City of Philadelphia, and the Commonwealth of Pennsylvania.

-This plan supersedes all previous emergency operations plans.
+This plan supersedes all previous emergency operations plans presented by Community College of Philadelphia.